NLP-Discourse-SoochowU/t2d_discourseparser/README.md

 the performance of this top-down DRS parser under the strict evaluation is **(84.0, 59.0, 54.2, 47.8) (macro-averaged)**.
 One can directly use these evaluation scripts for performance calculation.

+#### Application

+We've published a pre-trained end-to-end DRS parser at https://pan.baidu.com/s/1wY4em6ViF0T8LfZPAzTuOg, and the passcode is n6hx.

 ```